 How Much Could You Borrow?

-Next Steps: Refinancing Your Student Loans
+Refinancing Your Student Loans

-If you took out other federal loans along with your Perkins loans, you may now be after a lower interest rate.
-Since graduating college and getting a job in your chosen field, you may be making significantly more money and have established good credit.
-If that’s the case, refinancing your federal loans may be a good choice.
+Since graduating from college and getting a job, you may be making significantly more money and have established good credit.
+If that’s the case, refinancing your federal and/or private loans may be a good choice.

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.